omise/omise-android/README.md

       .build()
 ```

-And then send the request using the `client` we've constructed earlier and you will get a Source in response:
+And then send the request using the `client` you have constructed earlier and you will get a `Source` object in response:

 ```kotlin
 client.send(request, object : RequestListener<Source>{